tundish/blathnaid/app/tale.rst

 Wherever there was food for sale, there were Guards to keep order.
 The people looked pinched, hungry and resentful.
 They picked each others pockets in the queues, and when they were discovered, they would take to arguing and fighting.
-Then in jump the Guards, and all run and scatter for fear of a cracked skull.
+Then in would jump the Guards, and all run and scatter for fear of a cracked skull.

 Twice Jack was stopped and asked to explain who he was.
-Luckily the locket did the trick; whatever it stood for, the Guards evidently knew it, though Jack himself was none the wiser.
+Luckily the locket did the trick.
+Whatever it stood for, the Guards evidently knew it, though Jack himself was none the wiser.